Entering the European market for macadamia nuts

 Macadamia companies from other supplying countries

-- The United States – Mauna Loa (the largest in Hawaii), MacFarms (Hawaii), Olson Trust (Hawaii), Royal Hawaiian Orchards (Hawaii, part of the Buderim Group).
+- The United States – Mauna Loa (the largest in Hawaii), MacFarms (Hawaii), Olson Trust (Hawaii), Royal Hawaiian Orchards (Hawaii, a part of the Buderim Group).

 Tips:

-- Use the services of your national export promotion agency and actively participate in the creation of export strategies.
+- Use the services of your national export promotion agency and actively participate in creating export strategies.

 Which products are you competing with?